sessamekesh/indigo-code-buildserver/API specification initial notes.md

          * INTERNAL_SERVER_ERROR
          * RUNTIME_ERROR
          * WRONG_ANSWER
+         * UNKNOWN_CODE (used in minor version extensions only - DO NOT ADD TO ENUM for minor versions)
       * notes: {string}
          * Notes from the build server, human readable.
 May contain error messages from test cases.
+      * optionalParams: {object}
+         * Optional params (may be used in minor versions, unused in v0.1.1 standard)
       * NEXT VERSION: Also include badges awarded!
 Seriously, I think that’d be fun.
 But, again, I’m just trying to get this to work now.
    * Response: (404 Not Found)
       * Send if there is no build with the given ID found on the server